mwmdev/neuma/README.md

 ### Manual install

+If you prefer manual install, do the following:

-Clone this repository to your local machine using the following command:
+Clone this repository to your local machine using:

 ```shell
 git clone https://github.com/mwmdev/neuma.git